DAO Use Cases And How To Build A DAO?

 3. Governance DAOs

 Governance tokens are issued by decentralized applications in these DAOs, and each token owner has the privilege and voting rights to influence future community decisions.
 MakerDAO is a well-known DAO-governed DeFi project.
-The Maker protocol is a stablecoin that facilitates peer-to-peer lending and borrowing of cryptocurrency.
+The Maker protocol is a stablecoin that facilitates peer-to-peer lending and borrowing of cryptocurrency and digital assets.

 4. NFT DAOs